 Whether or not we get high-quality sleep in the dark relies a lot upon what time we turn in our bed and what time we set the alarm for.
 That features everything from what amount of exercise we get to what proportion of time we spend under the sun to what quantity of time we spend towards our phones and computer screens.

 Therefore, the combination of foods and drinks we fuel our bodies with throughout the day also gets a very important spot on its list.
 It might seem obvious why a double espresso after dinner might disrupt your sleep that night – as might a fatty plate of food.
 The connection between a noontime salad and your slumber is somewhat less straightforward- but it’s a crucial one.
-Having healthy food habits affects our brain health and activity and successively, our sleep.
+Having healthy food habits affects our brain health and activity.